Computational-Cognitive-Musicology-Lab/AudioTechII/README.md

 - [x] Lesson 22: Data Science 2
 - [x] Lesson 22: Statistical Modeling
 - [x] Lesson 25: Data Science 3

+### Activities
+Activities relate to class lectures and offer opportunities for students to test out functions or practice skills in a clean Jupyter notebook with directives (without having to modify the lecture material notebooks).

+### Audio and Image folders
+Note that notebooks point to audio and image files from the separate directories.
+Renaming the directories will cause the notebooks to error.
+As such, it is advised not to change directory names.

+### Interactive Tools
+Interactive web tools (originally created by Jiaying Li) are provided for additional reference and hands-on manipulation using a GUI without having to code any parameters.
+The interaction tools are [available here:](https://jiayingli0803.github.io/AudioTechII_GRA/interaction/interaction.html)